thestatsguy/thestatsguy/content/post/2020-05-07-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 > So for now, my choice is going to be M.Sc.
 Statistics from NUS.

-<center>Quoting myself in Jan 2017, [here](https://thestatsguy.rbind.io/post/2019/02/09/short-my-master-of-science-in-statistics-programme-in-nus/).
+<center>Quoting myself in January 2017, [here](https://thestatsguy.rbind.io/post/2019/02/09/short-my-master-of-science-in-statistics-programme-in-nus/).
 Was I rigourous in my decision-making?
 Hmm...</center>

 So I decided to go with a Master of Science in Statistics programme in NUS, and starting my first semester in August 2017.
 I then took 5 semesters, all the way to December 2019, to complete the programme.
 Today, I have since happily graduated and have had a good experience with the programme.